Most website owners and bloggers dream of ranking in Google’s top ten for their respective keywords.

 Google doesn’t like pogosticking.
 The reason why is fairly obvious: when users repeatedly visit your content page, but don’t stick around to read what you’ve written, it becomes apparent that the page doesn’t really satisfy the needs of those users.
 As a result, you’ll start to lose your organic rankings and traffic.

 Note: Pogosticking is different from a high bounce rate.
-A high bounce rate usually occurs when your site is attracting the right audience, either through the search engine, social media or any other source, but they don’t stick around to view other pages on your site.
+A high bounce rate usually occurs when your site is attracting the right audience, either through search engines, social media or any other source, but they don’t stick around to view other pages on your site.

 Pogosticking, on the other hand, is when search engine users visit your site from SERPs, but then leave your site fairly quickly, because your content, design, or context didn’t meet their requirements.